urql-graphql/urql/docs/graphcache/custom-updates.md

 Now that we return `variables` our `Todo:1` will be updated to have the new `text` property.
 In our cache this will form a layer above the property.
-When a response from the server comes in this layer will be removed and the response from the server will be used to replace the original properties.
+When a response from the server comes in this layer will be removed and the result will be used to update the entity.